rtoy/function_convert/README.md

 Initially, the aim of this project was to add a `sinc` function to Maxima.
 That led to the question of converting expressions from `sinc` form to trigonometric form.
 I realized that with only a bit more work, the conversion utility could be made much more broadly useful.

 For historical reasons only, the original `sinc` package still resides in this repository.

+## To Do

+- make a self-documenting feature--I'm not sure how this would work, but maybe `function_convert()` would print all the built-in rules.
+And if each rule had a docstring, along with rule, it could print the associated docstring.
+To make this work effectively, I think that the macro that defines a rule should automatically name the rule.

+- build a library of useful core rules

+- regression tests

+- documentation